Snowfallingplum/SSAT/readme.md

 ## Latest News

-Our latest paper was accepted by CVPR2024 and we will make the code publicly available at this URL（https://github.com/Snowfallingplum/CSD-MT） as soon as possible.
+Our latest paper was accepted by CVPR2024 and we will make the code publicly available at this URL https://github.com/Snowfallingplum/CSD-MT as soon as possible.

 ## Training code